bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 Stopping the BlazingMQ session is typically done by calling a [`stop`](https://github.com/bloomberg/blazingmq-sdk-java/blob/358eda1e6ea7917e63ee6fb50d15ecd5873dbf56/bmq-sdk/src/main/java/com/bloomberg/bmq/Session.java#L512-L524) method on the top level Session/Connection/Context object.
-This method needs to carry out two things -- inform the broker about the disconnect intent and wait for a response from the broker, and then finally close the TCP socket with the broker.
+This method needs to carry out three things -- it needs to inform the broker about its intent to disconnect and wait for a response from the broker, and then finally it needs to close the TCP socket with the broker.
 Let's look into these steps in detail.

 #### `Disconnect` Request